 Credit risk in respect of derivative financial instruments arises from the potential for a counterparty to default on its contractual obligations and is limited to the positive fair value of such instruments.

 20. Derivatives (continued)

 Purpose of derivatives

-In the normal course of meeting the needs of the Branch's customers, the Branch is the party to forward foreign exchange contracts.
+In the normal course of meeting the needs of the Branch's customers, the Branch is the party to interest rate swaps, currency swaps and forward foreign exchange contracts.

 21. Interest income